 Brynavon is a private investment company and not a traditional private equity group; the major differences are:

 - Brynavon invests private capital from its founding family and certain additional individuals.
 As a result, investments are made for the long-term and not to satisfy the usual short-term goals of private equity limited partners.
-Since 2006 Brynavon has divested three operations and the average investment time was 12.7 years.
+Since 2006 Brynavon has divested five operations and the average investment time was 14.5 years.

 - Investment decisions at Brynavon are not made by a committee of investors so indications of interest or valuation can be made rapidly.

 One of the most logical new owners for small businesses is the management team which helped build the Company.
 As a private investment company Brynavon believes that if they invest their capital alongside of successful managers to acquire the business for which they work, then the results will be a beneficial solution for all stakeholders.
 Real ownership, not stock options or phantom stock, changes the way managers approach their business decisions; in essence it makes them better managers and better owners.